BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     ...     construction parameters
     status  0 on success, non-zero on error,

-todo - document the types of objects and the constructor arguments expected.
+The types of objects that can be created and the format of their definition blocks is defined in "Brewpi Object Definition Blocks".

 Delete Object Command